The proper forcing axiom for $\aleph_1$-sized posets, $\omega_1$-linked symmetrically proper forcing, and the size of the continuum: Introduction

 Familiarity with proper forcing should be enough to follow the paper.
 Some familiarity with the method of forcing with symmetric systems, as presented for example in \cite{aspero-mota1}, and with some of the arguments from \cite{fnr}, might also be useful.
 Our notation is standard (see for example \cite{jech}); in particular, given a forcing notion $\bbP$ and two forcing condition $p$, $q \in \bbP$, we use $q\leq_{\bbP} p$ to mean that $q$ is stronger than $p$.
 Also, given forcing notions $\bbP$ and $\bbQ$, we write $\bbP\lessdot \bbQ$ to denote that $\bbP$ is a complete suborder of $\bbQ$ (i.e., $\bbP$ is a suborder of $\bbQ$, any two incompatible conditions in $\bbP$ are incompatible in $\bbQ$, and any maximal antichain in $\bbP$ is in fact also a maximal antichain in $\bbQ$).

-As it turns out, a small variant of our construction gives rise to a model satisfying a useful generic absoluteness statement, in addition to the statements in the conclusion in Theorem \ref{main} (this is pursued in Section \ref{more}).
-This form of generic absoluteness implies, among other principles, Todor\v{c}evi\'{c}'s Open Colouring Axiom for sets of size $\aleph_1$, Todor\v{e}vi\'{c}'s P-ideal Dichotomy for $\aleph_1$-generated ideals on $\omega_1$, Moore's Measuring principle, and Baumgartner's Thinning-out Principle.
+As it turns out, a small variant of our construction gives rise to a model satisfying a useful generic absoluteness statement, in addition to the statements in the conclusion of Theorem \ref{main} (this is pursued in Section \ref{more}).
+This form of generic absoluteness implies, among other principles, Todor\v{c}evi\'{c}'s Open Colouring Axiom for sets of size $\aleph_1$, the Abraham-Rubin-Shelah Open Colouring Axiom, Todor\v{c}evi\'{c}'s P-ideal Dichotomy for $\aleph_1$-generated ideals on $\omega_1$, Moore's Measuring principle, and Baumgartner's Thinning-Out Principle.
 Hence, all these principles are simultaneously compatible with $2^{\aleph_0}>\aleph_2$.

+Finally, we will show that a further, very mild, modification of our second construction gives rise to a model satisfying $\MM(\omega_1)$, i.e., Martin's Maximum restricted to forcings of size $\aleph_1$, in addition to all conclusions in the second theorem.
+This result shows the consistency of $\MM(\omega_1)$ together will $2^{\aleph_0}$ being arbitrarily large, thus answering a question from \cite{DKMMZ} and \cite{foreman}.

 Theorem \ref{main}---as well as the results from \cite{aspero-mota1}, \cite{aspero-mota2}, etc., and all known derivations of $2^{\aleph_0}=\aleph_2$ from forcing axioms---strongly suggest that the restriction of $\PFA$ to a class $\mathcal K$ of proper posets should decide the size of the continuum to be $\aleph_2$ only if $\mathcal K$ contains enough forcing notions collapsing cardinals to $\aleph_1$.
 This motivates the following general question.